Ramona Falls Facts

 - To many people, this marvel of Nature looks like someone blended a waterfall with the inside of a beehive.
 Not so coincidentally, the type of remarkable rock formation over which it flows many people know as a honeycomb structure.

-- Further, the first reported sighting of this stunningly beautiful waterfall in modern times did not occur until 1933.
+- The first reported sighting of this stunningly beautiful waterfall in modern times, amazingly, did not occur until 1933.
 At that time, a Forest Service employee named John E. Mills came across it and named it.
 He did this while creating a trail.

 - The incredible flow of water that he named Ramona Falls had, however, long been known by local populations of Native Americans.
 Today, the area may only be accessed via a hike along a rugged trail.
 This helps account for its being little known.